 In big cities of developing countries, antibiotics are cheap and readily available.
 If you did not have time to pick up antibiotics before leaving your home country, absolutely pick some up in the city where you arrive.
 That way you don’t find yourself out in some far-flung corner of the country—sick as a dog—without any proper medication.
 I tend to carry amoxicillin.

 All destinations around the world have awesome free things to do.
 You don’t need to spend any money on activities to have a good day.
 Here’s a wholde damn list of things you can do for free:

-28. Travel with a Notebook and Pen
+43. Travel with a notebook and pen

 Traveling with a notebook and something to write with is very handy indeed.
 If you’re like me, you may find you get a lot of ideas on the road and having a way to record your thoughts is invaluable.